rackerlabs/support-how-to/content/cloud-sites/migrate-a-mysql-51-database-to-mariadb-10-on-cloud-sites.md

 **Notes:**

--   MySQL 5.1 can still be provisioned, and no databases will be forced to migrate.

--   Currently, customers cannot perform MariaDB backups that call _mysqldump_ because the version on the servers is incompatible with MariaDB 10.1.
+-   Currently, customers in ORD cannot perform MariaDB backups that call _mysqldump_ because the version on the servers is incompatible with MariaDB 10.1.
-    However, Support can perform these backups if necessary.
+    Support can perform these backups, if necessary.

 ### Availability of MariaDB